pvcraven/2017_web_security/source/process_security/process_security.rst

 Here are some example steps an intruder would take to execute a privilege escalation attack:

 1. Gather information about the computer you have limited access to.
 On Windows, this can be done by opening the command prompt and changing the directory to ``\Windows\system32``.
 Then execute the following:

    ``C:\Windows\system32> systeminfo | findstr /B /C:"OS Name" /C:"OS Version"``

-2. If you don't already know them, find the computer's name and the username you're logged on with:
+2. If you don't already know it, find the computer's name:

    ``C:\Windows\system32> hostname``

+3. Find the username you're logged on with:

    ``C:\Windows\system32> echo %username%``

 3. Then, check what other accounts have been created on the system: